SintraCascaisSesimbra.com

 The Praia de São Pedro do Estoril

-Exploring Cascais - Wander the charming, cobbled streets of this picturesque fishing town, exploring its lively marina, ancient fort and grand 19th century villas.
+Exploring Cascais means wandering the charming, cobbled streets of this picturesque fishing town, exploring its lively marina, ancient fort, and grand 19th-century villas.

 Museu Condes de Castro Guimarães

-Cycling to the Boca do Inferno - Hire a bike and cycle along a dedicated coastal path to the unique cliff formation of "Hell's Mouth" and on further to the pristine beach of Praia do Guincho.
+Cycling to the Boca do Inferno follows a dedicated coastal path to the unique cliff formation of "Hell's Mouth" and continues further to the pristine beach of Praia do Guincho.

 Boca do Inferno